 Local information about how to help can be found at:

-Communities are central to the successful delivery of the aims of the National Park as set out in the National Park Partnership Plan
+Our communities are central to the successful delivery of the aims of the National Park as set out in the National Park Partnership Plan

 Communities in the National Park

 The Cairngorms National Park covers 6% of mainland Scotland and includes parts of five different local authority areas.
-The communities in the National Park are of varying sizes and histories, but share the challenges and opportunities facing most communities across rural Scotland.

-Community Councils and Associations
+Local Authorities, Community Councils and Associations

 Community Action Planning